cosmos/cosmos-sdk/README.md

 WARNING: Currently uses plain-text private keys for transactions and is otherwise not production ready.

+## Prerequisites

+* Go to https://golang.org/doc/install to install Golang.
+* Once you have Golang installed you will also need to install the Golang package manager `glide`: https://github.com/Masterminds/glide.
+* You will also need to set the $GOPATH environment variable as per the instructions [here](https://golang.org/doc/code.html#GOPATH).

 ## Installation

 On a good day, basecoin can be installed like a normal Go program: